Yaroslav-95/wrtcion/README.md

 /call localhost:8002
 ```

-The audio should play from the second instance using gstreamer.
+The audio should be saved to `resources/results/`

 ## Problems